 A procedure that uses an inflatable balloon on a thin tube to internally widen a narrowed blood vessel.

+The most common type of heart valve disease.
 Narrowing of the aortic valve that prevents normal blood flow and makes the heart work harder.
-Doctors will typically measure it as mild, moderate, or severe aortic stenosis.
-The stage of aortic stenosis depends on how damaged your aortic valve is.
+Doctors will typically categorize it as mild, moderate, or severe stage which depends on how damaged your aortic valve is.

 The valve that controls blood flow from the heart to the aorta (largest artery that carries blood to the rest of the body).